Issuance of Domestic Violence Restraining Order

 - You normally are prohibited from owning a gun.
 (You may be required to turn it in, sell it, or store it somewhere else, and will be unable to buy a gun during the period of the restraining order.)

 - Your immigration status may be affected.

 - If you contact the alleged victim, you will be in violation of the Restraining Order and will be in contempt of court, which can be charged as a misdemeanor, with up to a year in county jail.

 Violations of a Restraining Order can be charged as a felony or misdemeanor under Penal Code 136.1 and 136.2, and could include jail or prison time if convicted.
 Under Penal Code 166 criminal charges for contempt of court can be brought if you were aware of the order, failed to obey it if you were able to, and willingly failed to obey it.
 The court treats criminal contempt of court charges very harshly.
 Violation of a domestic restraining order may also be prosecuted under PC 273.6.
 This code addresses the intentional violation of a restraining order that has been issued.

-If you have been served with a restraining order, you need the expert advice and experience of a criminal defense attorney such as Sevens Legal, APC.
-Contact Sevens Legal, APC, today for a free consultation.
+If you have been served with a restraining order, you need the expert advice and experience of a criminal defense attorney such as Sevens Legal Criminal Lawyers.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.

 Criminal Defense Attorneys